Get words on the page in your qualitative PhD - and know they’re good enough to send

-You’re a fair way into your PhD - but things aren’t quite coming together as expected.
+You’re a fair way into your PhD, but things might not be coming together as expected.

 The Problem